inbo/coding-club/docs/gettingstarted.md

 __How to download a single file__?
 The links to the data sets and source code will be provided, e.g. [this script](https://github.com/inbo/coding-club/blob/master/src/20180821_challenge_1.R).
 Go to the page and look for the button `Raw` or `Download`.
 Next, right click on this button and choose `Save link as...` (or _Link opslaan als..._).
 Navigate to the respective folder (either `src` or `data`) and save the file.

+__How to donwload data automatically?__ We wrote an R function to help you downloading all material you need.
+In your `coding-club` project: just run `inborutils::setup_codingclub_session()`.
+For downloading a past coding club edition pass the date in the `"yyyymmdd"` format to the function.

 __Note for git-users__: You can do `git pull origin master` (or click the `pull` button in the git tab) to download the new material.

 ## The challenges